redhat-developer/developers.redhat.com/CONTRIBUTING.md

 3. [Raise a PR](#fixing) for your change.

 ## How to Create a 'Solution'
-Additional solutiuons can be added to the [Solutions page](http://www.jboss.org/solutiuons) using the following instructions.
+Additional solutions can be added to the [Solutions page](http://www.jboss.org/solutiuons) using the following instructions.
 However, before creating a 'Solution', please [contact us](#contact) to ensure that a 'Solution' is the right place for your content.

 ### Using a Template (Simplest)
 The simplest way to create a solution is to use the default template and drop in pieces of text and images into the place-holders.
 Look at the [example solution code](https://github.com/jboss-developer/www.jboss.org/commit/980430df61951bd6f77ea6cadf1c6a065ac711cb) for what is required.
+Note that the level 2 headings (preceded by '=='), in the index.adoc file, can't be changed, as they are used to identify your snippets of content.

 When your solution is ready for review, [raise a PR](#fixing) for your change.

 ### Using Your Own Layout